Monolith, Not Ball of Mud

 - deploy as a single unit, isolate teams on subdomains;

 This is minimal professionally architected monolith.
-It does not have to, must not be the "big ball of mud" way.
-Just for not making it so, you open doors to modularity, that is essential in every professionally written software.
+It is already modular.
+It does not have to, must not be the "big ball of mud" way in order to be later cured with, the actually redundant, "modular monolith".
+With the monolith you have just opened doors to modularity, that is essential in every professionally written software.

 And lastly, "modular monolith" should assume modules are deployed independently, though it did not sound in answers.
 With this in mind it becomes just separate isolated services - not that nonexistent "modular monolith" - with their own DBs (where needed).
-Again they do not need to be "micro" - remember SOA and RPC have been available to all professionals for decades.
+Again they do not need to be "micro" - remember SOA and RPC have been available to software creators for decades.